neonexus/sails-react-bootstrap-webpack/README.md

 ## Quick Install

-NOTE: You will need access to a MySQL / MariaDB database for the setup.
+NOTE: You will need access to a MySQL / MariaDB database for the quick setup.
 If you want to use a different datastore, you'll need to configure it manually.

 [Aiven.io](https://aiven.io) has FREE (no CC required) secure MySQL (5 GB), and Redis (1 GB).
 Both require use of SSL, and can be restricted to specified IPs.
 (If you are having trouble finding the
 FREE instances, you need to select Digital Ocean as the cloud provider.)
 Use my [referral link](https://console.aiven.io/signup?referral_code=mk36ekt3wo1dvij7joon) to signup, and you'll get $100